 congrats on your first post and thank you for sharing!

-In case someone wants a practical example, here are two scripts available in the KB that use a very similar approach for their output:
+In case someone wants a practical example, here is a script available in the KB that use a very similar approach for their output:

 Best Regards,